ERRwriterca/api-doc/source/index.html.md

 --------- | ----- | -----------
-name | string | The name associated with the new record. state | string | The location associated with the new record. phone | The phone number of the new record.
+name | string | The name associated with the new record. state | string | The location associated with the new record. phone | number | The phone number of the new record.

 ## Update a Record